 Above: A room from the Light Locations site.
 The bed is a rich coral velvet, providing all the drama needed, for which simple white bedding is the ideal foil.

-Above: In this room by Jacques Grange he uses a bottle green bedspread that adds depth to a mostly white room.
+Above: Yves Saint Laurent's bedroom at Villa Mabrouka, with furniture designed by Jacques Grange.
+The bottle green bedspread adds depth to a mostly white room.

 Above: A green line is a wonderful device to give this room a modern edge in a very simple way.
 Via Marie Claire Maison.